tegarimansyah/astro-pocketbase-template/README.md

-# Astro Starter Kit: With Typescript, React, Tailwind, Shadcn UI and Pocketbase
+# Cheap Stack: Astro With Typescript, React, Tailwind, Shadcn UI and Pocketbase

+> [!CAUTION]
+> This boilerplate is still work in progress and expect any breaking changes will occured.

+This is a mono repo that consist of frontend and backend with stack:

+- Astro (Typescript)
+- React
+- Tailwind CSS + Shadcn UI
+- Pocketbase
+- Docker

 Use this repo as a template.
 You can also setup [`action-template-sync`](https://github.com/marketplace/actions/actions-template-sync) to update template with already created repo (since it's different with repo forking).